MiteshPuthran/python_analysis/Final Project/README.md

 5. Calculating the percentage of accidents in Manhattan to that of NYC.
 6. Saving the data from the dataframe to a CSV file.
 7. Plotting a bar graph to display the monthly collision for the same and a pie chart to display the percentages of collision each month.
+8. Saving the plotted graph as a PNG file.
 #### Outputs of Analysis:
 1. [CSV File - Monthly.csv](https://github.com/MITESHPUTHRANNEU/puthran_mitesh_spring2017/tree/master/Final%20Project/GeneratedCSV).
 2. [Plot Files - Monthly.png](https://github.com/MITESHPUTHRANNEU/puthran_mitesh_spring2017/tree/master/Final%20Project/GeneratedImages).